-On March 3, 2009 voters in Burlington chose a mayor.
-Incumbent Bob Kiss, the third progressive to hold office over the last 28 years, defeated Democratic, Republican, Green and Independent challengers.
-To put the election into perspective, this eight-part essay looks at the movement that began with the election of Bernie Sanders on March 3, 1981 and subsequently changed the face of Vermont politics.
+On March 3, 2009 voters in Burlington again chose a mayor.
+Incumbent Bob Kiss, the third progressive to hold the office over the previous 28 years, defeated Democratic, Republican, Green and Independent challengers.
+Three years later, however, local voters elected Miro Weinberger, the first Democratic Party mayor in over 30 years.
+To put the 2009 election and the Burlington progressive movement in perspective, this eight-part essay looks at the process that began with the election of Sanders on March 3, 1981 and subsequently changed the face of Vermont politics.

 Chapter One: The Sanders Revoluton